Drivers in the Military in Massachusetts

 |$29 Convenience Fee||Learn more below|

 If you're a Massachusetts resident serving on active duty in the military outside the state, you get a break from the Massachusetts Registry of Motor Vehicles (RMV) in terms of driving on an expired license or registration while on duty and out of the state.

 Non-photo driver's licenses can only be requested by mail.
-To order a non-photo license renewal, mail payment of the renewal fee and a copy of your military ID along with a completed Application for Renewal to:
+To order a non-photo license renewal, mail payment of the renewal fee and a copy of your military ID along with a completed Class D, M, or D/M License and ID Card Application to: